25 Foods That Help You Sleep25 Foods That Help You Sleep25 Foods That Help You Sleep25 Foods That Help You Sleep

 Foods to Eat Before Bed

-Munching on the right food two or three hours before bed can provide a boost of nutrition and promote better sleep.
+Munching on the right food two or three hours before bed can provide a boost of nutrition and promote better sleep, especially when paired with a relaxing sleep podcast.
 Here are some of the best foods to have for dinner or as a post-dinner snack.

 Figs pack a concentrated blend of potassium, magnesium, calcium and iron, which can help with blood flow and muscle contraction.
 These factors are important when it comes to falling asleep.
 A study conducted on elderly participants found that those who took magnesium had an increase in sleep time and efficiency.